omarHus/Personal-Trainer-AI/README.md

 ## To do:
 - Integrate cloud server to hold video files uploaded by user (directly upload files to this server with javascript - instead of using POST to heroku (too slow))
+    - I have downloaded jquery files needed in static/js/ directory
+    - script tags have been added to base.html
+    - Now we need to write a jquery function to upload our files directly to cloudinary
 - Create postgres sql database to keep track of filenames and paths (integrate with Heroku)